Our Team

 Throughout her educational career, Dr. Adams has instructed K-12, public and private students in math and science.
 After retiring from one of the largest public school districts in the country in 2023, Dr. Adams has embarked on a journey to bring quality STEM instruction to students of all backgrounds and in all locations, whether from direct instruction, through evidence-based curriculum or by ensuring the presence of quality STEM-educators in the classroom.

-David holds degrees in Biology and Food Science from Savannah State University and Alabama A&M, respectively.
-He is currently a doctoral candidate in Educational Leadership at Arkansas State University, where his future plans are to become a college administrator in student success and career development.
+David holds degrees in Biology and Food Science from Savannah State University and Alabama A&M, and a Doctorate of Education in Educational Leadership from Arkansas State University.
 Furthermore, David is a proud member of the Kappa Alpha Psi Fraternity, Inc.

 Bryan received a B.S. in Biology from Indiana University-Bloomington, a Ph.D. in Biochemistry from Vanderbilt University and completed postdoctoral studies at University of Chicago.